Almost primes in various settings: Introduction

-In such a case we shall assume only the differentiability of $F$ inside the interior of $\mathcal{R}_k$.
+In such a case we assume only the differentiability of $F$ inside the interior of $\mathcal{R}_k$.
 We use this specific support while proving the $GEH$ case of Theorem \ref{MAIN}.
-It is less powerful than $\mathcal{R}_k' $ (it is obvious, because it is strictly smaller) but leads to much simpler calculations.
+It is less powerful than $\mathcal{R}_k' $ (it is obvious, because it is strictly smaller) but leads to much simpler calculations. \end{remark}

 It is also worth mentioning that this is also the support which was originally used by Maynard in \cite{Maynard}, where the multidimensional Selberg sieve appeared for the first time.
 We also define